Dialectus-AI/dialectus-cli/README.md

 Command-line interface for the Dialectus AI debate system.
 Run AI debates locally with Ollama or cloud models via OpenRouter.

+> **Related Project:** This CLI uses the [dialectus-engine](https://github.com/dialectus-ai/dialectus-engine) library for all debate orchestration.
+Check out the engine repository for the core debate logic, API documentation, and library usage examples.

 <img src="https://github.com/user-attachments/assets/fba4d1f8-9561-4971-a2fa-ec24f01865a8" alt="CLI" width=700>

 ## Installation